Allisson100/NodeJS-Estudos/YT-Guia_do_Programador-MySQL/focado em MySQL/aulas11-20/aula13-Manipulando o MySQL/aula13-Manipulando o MySQL.md

     select * from nome_da_tabela;

-Sempre que quisermos especificar uma conculta com MySQL, devemos utilizar a palavra chave where, exemplo:
+Sempre que quisermos especificar uma consulta com MySQL, devemos utilizar a palavra chave where, exemplo:

     select * from usuarios where idade = 8;